Husteem/alx-system_engineering-devops/0x00-shell_basics/README.md

 Write a script that changes the working directory to the user’s home directory.
 Display current directory contents, including hidden files (starting with .).
 Use the long format Display current directory contents.
-Create a script that creates a directory
+Create a script that creates a director
+Move the file